-The Moray area attracts a relatively low number of reports of underage drinking or youth congregation involving alcohol when considering other towns and cities across Scotland.
+Moray attracts a lower number of reports of underage drinking or youth congregation involving alcohol in comparison to other towns and cities across Scotland.

 Where a person under 18 years of age is found to be either under the influence of alcohol, drinking alcohol in a public place or in possession of alcohol, the Police Officer involved will take all appropriate steps to ascertain the source of the alcohol.